9078488/solidity_learn/Basic再整理.md

 略...

 #### Multiple Inheritance and Linearization
-- “Linearization of inheritance graph impossible
+- Linearization of inheritance graph impossible
 ```
 contract X {}
 contract A is X {}